What is AJAX?

-You can also use AJAX to serve multimedia content in a custom player, or pull information from a new user's social media profiles on Facebook or Twitter to create a new customer account on your site.
-The possibilities are limited only by your server resources (and your budget for the same).
+You can also use AJAX to serve multimedia content in a custom player, or pull information from a new user's social media profiles on Facebook or Twitter.
+This could be to create a new customer account on your site.
+The possibilities are limited only by your server resources (and your budget).

 Like all tools in the developer's arsenal, AJAX comes with its share of pros and cons.

 We already listed a number of potential benefits - AJAX can improve the user experience by speeding up page rendering and improving response times.
-It can reduce server and network loads through better efficiency and resource utilisation, offer multibrowser support 'out of the box' and help in the development of platform- and architecture-agnostic web based applications.
+It can reduce server and network loads through better efficiency and resource utilization, offer multi-browser support 'out of the box' and help in the development of platform- and architecture-agnostic web-based applications.

-However, the list trade-offs is just as extensive.
-If not properly optimised, an AJAX implementation can cause performance issues by creating a nearly constant interaction between the browser and server.
+However, the list fo trade-offs are just as extensive.
+If not properly optimized, an AJAX implementation can cause performance issues by creating a nearly constant interaction between the browser and server.
 It also requires internet access, which may be an issue in certain niches.